Movement

 How to use a foam roller

-We’ll provide step-by-step instructions for specific exercises below, but here are a few general pointers for using a foam roller:
+We’ll provide step-by-step instructions for specific exercises below, but here are a few general pointers to help you get the most out of your foam rolling routine:

 Should I use my foam roller before or after a workout?